The 5 Traits of Successful Cross-Selling Firms

 (3) A fair compensation system that

-(a) acknowledges the risk to the partner controlling the relationship, and
+(a) acknowledges the significant risk to the partner controlling the relationship, and

-(b) rewards the efforts of the support partners for helping bring in the new work.
+(b) directly and clearly rewards the important efforts of both the relationship partner and the support partners who helped bring in the new work.

-(4) Effective internal communications that informs everyone regarding the nature of the firm’s practices and clients.
+(4) Effective internal communications that informs everyone regarding the nature of the firm’s practices and clients, to help identify potential opportunities.

-(5) Marketing training that teaches the lawyers how to cross-sell.
+(5) Marketing training that teaches the lawyers how to approach cross-selling in a way that benefits the client, rather than just the lawyers.

 Lawyer: Hi [Corporate Client], I haven’t seen you in a while; let me buy you lunch!